zer0cache/matic-docs/docs/develop/ethereum-polygon/matic-js/pos/erc721/withdraw-start-with-meta-data.md

 title: withdrawStartWithMetaData
 keywords:
 - 'pos client, erc721, withdrawStartWithMetaData, polygon, sdk'
-description: 'withdrawStartWithMetaData method can be used to initiate the withdraw process.'
+description: 'Initiate the withdraw process with metadata.'
 ---

 `withdrawStartWithMetaData` method can be used to initiate the withdraw process which will burn the specified token on polygon chain.
 Under the hood it calls `withdrawWithMetadata` method on token contract.